What is a Privacy Policy?

 The time you spend shopping online and streaming YouTube videos may be fleeting, but the data you leave behind can stay forever.

 Big Data, more formally termed “large-scale data”, is data that is collected and stored on a mass scale.
-With the use of AI-powered analytical tools, organisations can process vast troves of data to identify patterns in records of sales transactions, health information, and even customer service phone conversations.
+With the use of AI-powered analytical tools, organizations can process vast troves of data to identify patterns in records of sales transactions, health information, and even customer service phone conversations.

 The insights gleaned from Big Data have turned it into a billion-dollar industry, with many applications in research, government, business, and burgeoning technologies such as the Internet of Things (IoT).

-While Big Data is an invaluable resource for making predictions about human behaviour and identifying future trends, it also raises a plethora of data privacy and ethical issues; which recent privacy laws such as the General Data Protection Regulation (GDPR) are trying to address.
+While Big Data is an invaluable resource for making predictions about human behavior and identifying future trends, it also raises a plethora of data privacy and ethical issues; which recent privacy laws such as the General Data Protection Regulation (GDPR) are trying to address.

 Here’s four ways in which the GDPR has changed how Big Data is collected and used today: